COVID-19 pandemic in Bosnia and Herzegovina

 The COVID-19 pandemic in Bosnia and Herzegovina was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Bosnia and Herzegovina on 5 March 2020, when a patient in Banja Luka, who had travelled to Italy, tested positive.
 Later on the same day, a second case, who was the son of the first case, was reported.
 On 21 March, the first death in the country from COVID-19 was announced in a hospital in Bihać.
 The patient was an elderly woman who had been hospitalized two days before.

-On 17 March, the Council of Ministers of Bosnia and Herzegovina declared a state of emergency in the entire country.
+On 17 March 2020, the Council of Ministers of Bosnia and Herzegovina declared a state of emergency in the entire country.

-Bosnia and Herzegovina has one of the highest rates of COVID-19 deaths in the world as well as one of the lowest test rates in Europe.

 As of 28 January 2022, 1,924,950 COVID-19 vaccine doses have been administered in Bosnia and Herzegovina.

 Background prior confirmation

 Origins

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.